 Set Up A Consultation Today!

-A recent employment defamation ruling involving a finance broker serves as a beacon of hope for anybody looking to sue their boss or company for libel or slander.
-Keep reading to learn more about the case.
-To speak with a lawyer, click here.
+A recent employment defamation ruling involving a finance broker serves as a beacon of hope for anybody looking to sue their employer for libel or slander.

 Adviser v.
 Finance Firm Defamation Lawsuit

 Rene Espinoza worked for Merrill Lynch as an adviser.
-For whatever reasons, it wasn’t a good fit, and he eventually left the company.
+For whatever reasons, he eventually left the company.
 Unfortunately, his departure didn’t go smoothly.
 The finance corporation accused Espinoza of breaching a promissory note – and related expenses – worth approximately $200,000.
 Moreover, his outgoing paperwork indicated that he was fired “for cause.”

 Ultimately, the case landed in arbitration with the Financial Industry Regulatory Authority (FINRA).
 After a 5-day hearing, FINRA officials concluded that Espinoza didn’t act unlawfully.
 Specifically, the panel ruled that “the evidence established that Merrill Lynch’s written policy was not violated.”
 Additionally, FINRA authorities concluded that there was “no evidence that Rene Espinoza acted dishonestly” and, therefore, ordered the expunction of his unflattering exit forms.